-Remember, even if you are close to the end of your period, the increased movement, different positions or stretching with exercise may cause you to spot.
-This is normal and will require some type of protection.
-However, if you experience spotting between periods for unexplained reasons, it is best to consult your healthcare provider.
+Remember, even if you are close to the end of your period, the increased movement, different positions, or stretching during exercise may cause some spotting.
+This is normal and can usually be managed with panty liners or period products.
+However, if you experience spotting between periods for unexplained reasons, it is best to consult your health care provider.

 Campo, R. A., Light, K. C., O’Connor, K., Nakamura, Y., Lipschitz, D., LaStayo, P. C., ... & Martins, T. B. (2015).
 Blood pressure, salivary cortisol, and inflammatory cytokine outcomes in senior female cancer survivors enrolled in a tai chi chih randomized controlled trial.
 Journal of Cancer Survivorship, 9(1), 115-125. doi.org/10.1007/s11764-014-0395-x